<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 💡

-Note that Qwen team recommends using the following set of sampling parameters for generation:
+The Moonshot team recommends the following sampling parameters for Kimi K2.6:

 When you are finished with your current workload, you can hibernate your VM to avoid incurring unnecessary costs: